Water-Proofing / Sealants

 One of the biggest flaws in a stucco system is the lack of sealants.

-Chances are, your home is not properly water-proofed, sealed or flashed.
+Chances are, your stucco home is not updated with the properly water-proofed, sealed, and/or flashed.
 The most common problem areas are where stucco meets windows and trim, around penetrations to the stucco (i.e. light fixtures, hose bibs, flashings), and at places where stucco meets a dissimilar surface (i.e. siding, brick, stone, wood, etc.)

 Without proper sealant, water can seep into crevices and cracks and cause considerable damage, which cannot always be immediately seen until after the damage is already done.